theobald-software/theobald-software.github.io/_includes/_content/en/requirements/update.md

-## Install update on test environment
+## Installation of an update (newer product version) on test environment
 To install an newer version over an existing version, please follow the steps below.

 1. We strongly recommend:
  - to have a test environment with a valid license.
+ - that you update your software version at least 1-2 times a year.
  - that the test environment is a copy of the current production environment and
- - to make a backup of the current installation / extractions / settings etc before you install the update.
+ - to make a backup of the current installation, settings and projects before you install the update.
 A backup allows you to easily switch back to the previous version.
 If the environment is a virtual machine (VM), you can also make a copy of the VM.
+ - to update

 2. Please check our knowledge base for the version history and release notes before updates, see [Version History](https://kb.theobald-software.com/version-history).
- - If necessary, make all necessary preparations and changes, which are described in the Release Note / Version History.
+ - If necessary, make all necessary preparations and changes, which are described in the Release Note / Version History, especially for major changes and high ([H]) recommendation for updating.
  - You can also subscribe to our regular newsletter about version history changes and release notes.
 Just send an email to to sales@theobald-software.com.

 3. Install the current version of our product at first on the test environment and test the new version in depth.
-You should also test all your existing extractions.
+You should also test all your existing projects.
- - In case of success, follow the steps to install the current version on the productive environment, see section below.
+ - In case of success, follow the steps to install the current version on the productive environment, see the corresponding section below.
- - In case of error contact support.
+ - In case of error, contact support.
 You can also reinstall / reuse your backup until we provide a solution.

-## Install update on production environment
+## Installation of an update (newer product version) on production environment
 After a sucessfull installation and test of the update version on the test environment, please follow the steps described above for the production environment, especially steps 1.3,  2.1 and 3.2.